Pttn/rieMiner/README.md

 rieMiner will regularly print some stats, and the frequency of this can be changed with the Refresh parameter as said earlier.

-For solo mining, rieMiner will regularly show the 1 to 3 tuples found per second metrics, and the number of 2 to 6 tuples found since the start of the mining.
+For solo mining, rieMiner will regularly show the 1 to 3-tuples found per second metrics, and the number of 2 to 6 tuples found since the start of the mining.
 It will also estimate the average time to find a block by extrapolating from the 1-tuples/s (primes per second) metric and the 1 to 2-tuples/s ratio (note that all the ratios are the same, and the estimation should be fairly precise).
 Of course, even if the average time to find a block is for example 2 days, you could find a block in the next hour as you could find nothing during a week.

 For pooled mining, the shares per minute metric and the numbers of valid and total shares are shown instead.
 As it is hard to get a correct estimation earnings from k-shares, no other metric is shown.
 The Benchmark Mode (or solo mining) can be used to get better figures for comparisons.